... Skip to main content

 People in a position of trust or authority

-Common examples of a person in a position of trust or authority can include a teacher or coach.
-It can also occur where the complainant is dependent on their sexual partner for care or support.
+Common examples of a person in a position of trust or authority include a teacher or coach.
+It can also arise where the complainant is dependent on their sexual partner for care or support.

 Factors determining if someone is in a position of trust or authority